jake-knerr/chess/README.md

 #### Define modifiers below the rules they are modifying.

 Therefore, modifiers for the defining rule go below the defining rule and modifiers for fragments go below fragments.

+If a modifier will override styles from multiple rules, then define the modifier after the last rule modified.

 > Why?
 This makes it easier to see what modifiers are modifying, and it gives the modifier rule greater specificity than the rule it is modifying.